 If you’re working with an independent broker, you can give them all your information except the car’s VIN, and get your policy ready to put in place as soon as you pick a specific vehicle.
 That way you can make sure you’re ready to officially buy your car insurance policy the same day you drive home your new car.

 If you do know the specific vehicle you’re buying, ask the dealer or seller for the VIN so you can buy car insurance ahead of time.
 Just make sure you set the policy’s start date to the day you’re taking home the car, so you’re covered for your drive home.

 When you’re shopping for car insurance coverage, you can choose a start date for your policy that’s weeks, sometimes even months away — you may even get a small discount on your premium for shopping ahead of time.

-If you don’t have an existing car insurance policy already, you should not drive your new car home until you buy car insurance to protect it and you.
-At least a minimum amount of car insurance coverage is required in almost every state in the U.S..
-If you’re caught driving without insurance in a state where it’s required, you could face fines or having your license suspended.
+No, if you don’t have an existing car insurance policy already, you should not drive your new car home until you buy car insurance to protect it (and you).
+At least a minimum amount of car insurance coverage is required in almost every state in the U.S. If you’re caught driving without insurance in a state where it’s required, you could face fines or having your license suspended.